-- 1= Employment specialist meets employer when helping client to turn in job applications, OR Employment specialist rarely makes employer contacts. - 2= Employment specialist contacts employers to ask about job openings and then shares these "leads" with clients. - 3= Employment specialist follows up on advertised job openings by introducing self, describing program, and asking employer to interview client. - 4= Employment specialist meets with employers in person whether or not there is a job opening, advocates for clients by describing strengths and asks employers to interview clients. - 5= Employment specialist builds relationships with employers through multiple visits in person that are planned to learn the needs of the employer, convey what the SE program offers to the employer, describe client strengths that are a good match for the employer.

-8. Diversity of job types: Employment specialists assist clients in obtaining different types of jobs.

-- 1= Employment specialists assist clients obtain different types of jobs less than 50% of the time. - 2= Employment specialists assist clients obtain different types of jobs 50-59% of the time. - 3= Employment specialists assist clients obtain different types of jobs 60-69% of the time. - 4= Employment specialists assist clients obtain different types of jobs70-84% of the time.
+- 1= Employment specialist meets employer when helping client to turn in job applications, OR Employment specialist rarely makes employer contacts. - 2= Employment specialist contacts employers to ask about job openings and then shares these "leads" with clients. - 3= Employment specialist follows up on advertised job openings by introducing self, describing program, and asking employer to interview client. - 4= Employment specialist meets with employers in person whether or not there is a job opening, advocates for clients by describing strengths and asks employers to interview clients. - 5= Employment specialist builds relationships with employers through multiple visits in person that are planned to learn the needs of the employer, convey what the SE program offers to the employer, describe client strengths that are a good match for the employer. - 1= Employment specialists assist clients obtain different types of jobs less than 50% of the time. - 2= Employment specialists assist clients obtain different types of jobs 50-59% of the time. - 3= Employment specialists assist clients obtain different types of jobs 60-69% of the time. - 4= Employment specialists assist clients obtain different types of jobs70-84% of the time.